Catalog -> Vegetable dishes -> Vegetables

 Common Questions about Dandelion, bud

-What is DANDELION, BUD?
+What is dandelion, bud?

 Dandelion buds are the closed flower heads of the dandelion plant.
 They can be harvested before the flowers fully open, when they are still tightly closed and tender.
 Dandelion buds are edible and can be used in various culinary applications, offering a slightly bitter and earthy flavor.